-Given the growth in the number of Australians in New York and other large cities, a persistent question is how many Aussies are living in the US, and how many are just visiting?
+Given the past growth in the number of Australians in New York and other large cities, a persistent question is how many Aussies are living in the US, and how many are just visiting?

-Australians on Non-Immigrant Visas: H1-B, O-1, E-3, L-1 et al
+Australians on Non-Immigrant Temporary Work Visas:

-The total number of US temporary worker, non-immigrant visas issued to Australians and their families grew from 74,160 in 2016, to 79,538 in 2017.
-This is an increase of just over 7%.
+The total number of US temporary worker, non-immigrant visas issued to Australians dropped from 47,454 in 2017, to 45,778 in 2018.
+This is a decrease of just over 3.5%.

-What is remarkable is that E-D denials grew by more than 17% in 2017 after declining in 2016.
+What is remarkable is that both E-3D and E-3R denials grew significantly in 2018 after slight increases in 2017.
 This indicates that a greater percentage of E-3 applicants with spouses and families had their visa denied.

-One area of remarkable growth is spouses and children of E-3 holders who are not Australian citizens.
+Another remarkable chart is spouses and children on an E-3D, who are not Australian citizens.

-In 2016, there were 749 non-Australian citizens on E-3Ds – up 13.3% over 2015 – and 834 in 2017 – up 14.7% over 2016 – contrary to the overall decline in E-3Ds of 3% in 2017.
+In 2016, there were 749 non-Australian citizens on E-3Ds – up 13.3% over 2015 – and 834 in 2017 – up 14.7%.
+In 2018 however, numbers declined to 779 in 2018.

-Tourists vs Residents
+Tourists vs Residents (2018 Data Pending)

 Any Australian who has entered the US is familiar with the I-94 card.
 It is the final say on how long you have until you must exit the US.
 If you are on an E-3 and you reenter the US, the I-94 must be dated past your visa renewal date.
 Mistakes often happen so always check the date in case a mistake is made.

-So Where are all the Australians on E-3 Visas?
+So Where are all the Australians on E-3 Visas? – 2018 Data pending

 The DHS data also shows that contrary to the purported 20,000 number of Australians in New York on an E-3 Visa, in 2017 only 14,696 Australians (and their families) were in New York State on E-3 visas.

-The number of Australians in New York State on E-3 visas in 2017 is up 13.4% over 2016.
+The number of Australians in New York State on E-3 visas in 2017 was up 13.4% over 2016.

-This year we did a deeper dive on how Australians are obtaining Green Cards.
+in 2017 we did a deeper dive on how Australians are obtaining Green Cards.
 What may surprise many, is that only a few hundred Australians arrive in the US each year after winning a Green Card in the Diversity lottery.
 The vast majority obtaining their Green Card from Employers, Marriage and other immediate family members.

 In a Nutshell

-The 2017 data can be interpreted in many ways, but what is certain is that:
+The 2018 data can be interpreted in many ways, but what is certain is that:

 About The Australian Community